 Toyota pays for scheduled maintenance on the 4Runner for 2 years and 25000 miles.
 Toyota will pay for oil changes, tire rotations, air filter replacements, cabin filter replacement, brake fluid replacement, inspections, and any other required maintenance.
 Lincoln doesn’t pay scheduled maintenance for the Aviator.
 (Lincoln offers free mainteance on some Aviator models.)

-There are over 2 times as many Toyota dealers as there are Lincoln dealers, which makes it much easier should you ever need service under the 4Runner’s warranty.
+There are almost 3 times as many Toyota dealers as there are Lincoln dealers, which makes it much easier should you ever need service under the 4Runner’s warranty.

 Reliability